uv10000/P3/writeup_P3_U_Voll.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

+Initially, I merely normalized the image data according to your suggestion.
+The approximate formula (pixel - 128)/ 128 is indeed good enough.

-As a first step, I decided to convert the images to grayscale because ...
+Only later, after getting stuck in an overfitting situation with the colour-images,  I decided to convert the images to grayscale because Udacity suggested it.
+This turned out to help a lot, but I am not sure why, see discussion below.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after my grayscaling, using "cv2.cvtColor" in a straightforward way.
 ![alt text][image2]
-using
-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+I did not need to generate any additional data in order to acchieve (substantially) more than 93% accuracy on the training set.

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+So I did not try.
+Possibly I will come round to augmenting data at later stage, it would certainly be interesting how much of an effect this might have.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.